Uglies: Identity

 According to critics, Uglies contains themes of identity, particularly regarding teenagers.
-Phillip Gough said the government of Tally's city, which controls what happens within the operation, “removes responsibility for identity, ” creating sameness and uniformity.
+Phillip Gough said the government of Tally's city, which controls what happens within the operation, "removes responsibility for identity," creating sameness and uniformity.
 By placing heavy emphasis on the role of individualism, the novel shows the importance of teen's self-concept.
-Because identity is formed by “displacement,” and all citizens are carefully sheltered, there is no chance for them to branch out into independence.
-“Physical identity is determined by committees," noted Gough in his essay discussing Westerfeld's novel.
-Due to the lack of choice, all “markers of physical identity” are destroyed by their government.
+Because identity is formed by "displacement," and all citizens are carefully sheltered, there is no chance for them to branch out into independence.
+"Physical identity is determined by committees," notes Gough in his essay discussing Westerfeld's novel.
+The lack of choice causes all "markers of physical identity" to be destroyed by their government.

 Beauty

-Kristi N. Scott and M. Heather Dragoo note that another recurring theme in the “image-obsessed society,” is beauty, and its recurring relationship with individuality.
-Gough agreed, commenting that “when everyone is equal, beauty loses its meaning”.
-Beauty went hand in hand with identity: Uglies were taught to think of their bodies and faces as “temporary”, something that would be replaced later with cosmetic surgery.
-A strong line is drawn to connect features with personality, and one critic stated that the characters develop “ugly” and “pretty” personalities with each stage of their operations.
+Kristi N. Scott and M. Heather Dragoo note that another recurring theme in the "image-obsessed society" is beauty, and its recurring relationship with individuality.
+Gough agreed and commented that "when everyone is equal, beauty loses its meaning."
+Beauty went hand in hand with identity: Uglies were taught to think of their bodies and faces as "temporary," which would be replaced later with cosmetic surgery.
+A strong line is drawn to connect features with personality, and one critic stated that the characters develop "ugly" and "pretty" personalities with each stage of their operations.

 Dystopian society

-A “utopia resting on ruthless suppression of individual freedom” was Amanda Craig of The Times's description of Tally's city.
+A "utopia resting on ruthless suppression of individual freedom" was the Times' Amanda Craig's description of Tally's city.
 Many critics identified the trend of a controlling government in the novel.
-People in the protagonist's world are “programmed and designed by the Pretty committee, ” with no say-so in their operation, and identity is placed firmly “in the hands of the state”.
+People in the protagonist's world are "programmed and designed by the Pretty committee, " with no say-so in their operation, and identity is placed firmly "in the hands of the state".
 Dragoo and Scott point out how segregated the city is, with Pretties, Uglies, Middlies, and Crumblies neatly divided into different sections.
-Many reviewers have commented on the way in which the city manipulates its inhabitants, including the supposedly rebellious uglies, who are nothing more than “docile bodies”.
+Many reviewers have commented on the way in which the city manipulates its inhabitants, including the supposedly rebellious uglies, who are nothing more than "docile bodies".
 Bedies, the dystopian society depicted by Westerfeld includes a particularly common trope in the genre: the duality of spaces, the metropolis representing the totalitarian civilization and nature as a field for freedom.

 Humanity

 Various critics also found a theme of humanity within Uglies.
-Phillip Gough noted that Pretties and Specials (those who worked for Special Circumstances) are “posthuman” because of their operations.
-Others, including Scott and Dragoo, argued against this, claiming “the human body provides an artistic and political canvas for intentional manipulation," and that this physical transformation can be an “outlet for humanity”.
-The novel Uglies seems to take no definite stance on it, though clearer points are shown in Pretties and Specials, the following books in the trilogy.
+Phillip Gough noted that Pretties and Specials (those who worked for Special Circumstances) are "posthuman" because of their operations.
+Others, including Scott and Dragoo, argued against this by claiming "the human body provides an artistic and political canvas for intentional manipulation" and that the physical transformation can be an "outlet for humanity."
+The novel Uglies seems to take no definite stance on it, but clearer points are shown in Pretties and Specials, the following books in the trilogy.